Zoran Lutovac

-Zoran Lutovac (Зоран Лутовац; born 7 August 1964) is a Serbian politician and former diplomat who served as the president of the Democratic Party from 2018 to 2024.
-A former ambassador of Serbia to Montenegro between 2008 and 2013, he has served as one of the vice-presidents of the National Assembly of Serbia from 2022 to 2024.
+Zoran Lutovac (Зоран Лутовац; born 7 August 1964) is a Serbian politician, political scientist and former diplomat.
+He was the president of the Democratic Party (DS) from 2018 to 2024 and the ambassador of Serbia to Montenegro from 2008 to 2013.
+He has been a member of the National Assembly since 2022, and served as one of its vice-presidents from 2022 to 2024.

-Biography
+Early life and education

-Zoran Lutovac was born on 7 August 1964 in Belgrade, SR Serbia, SFR Yugoslavia.
+Lutovac was born on 7 August 1964 in Belgrade.
 His father was from Berane in Montenegro.
-Zoran Lutovac finished elementary school and high school in Belgrade.
-After high school, Lutovac graduated from the University of Belgrade Faculty of Political Sciences in 1988.
-He was awarded magister degree at the same Faculty in 1994.
+He finished elementary and high school in Belgrade and graduated from the University of Belgrade Faculty of Political Sciences in 1988, where he also obtained a magister degree in 1994.

+Career

-Lutovac was a lecturer at the Belgrade Faculty of Political Sciences, and several other universities.
-Between 2001 and 2004, he was a member of the board of directors of the Zavod za udžbenike, a public company issuing school textbooks, and president of the board of directors of the Belgrade Institute for European studies.
-Lutovac was advisor in the presidential campaign of Dragoljub Mićunović for the 2003 presidential election. and political advisor of Prime Minister of Serbia Zoran Đinđić.
-He was member of different government committees during the Đinđić and Živković cabinets (2001–2004).
-Lutovac was Serbian ambassador to Montenegro between 2008 and 2013.
+Lutovac lectured at the Faculty of Political Sciences in Belgrade and at several other universities.
+From 2001 to 2004, he was a member of the board of directors of Zavod za udžbenike, the state publisher of school textbooks, and president of the board of directors of the Belgrade Institute for European Studies.
+He was a political adviser to Prime Minister Zoran Đinđić, served on several government committees during the Đinđić and Živković cabinets, and advised Dragoljub Mićunović in his campaign for the 2003 presidential election.
+From 2008 to 2013, he was Serbia's ambassador to Montenegro.

+Democratic Party

-Lutovac has been a member of the Democratic Party since 1996.
-He was chairman of the Party committee for ethnic minorities between 1997 and 2003. and chairman of the Party committee for human and minority rights between 2004 and 2008.
-He was member of the Political council of the Democratic party between 1997 and 2008 and again between 2013 and 2016, when he became the chairman of the council.
-Lutovac was a candidate for the President of the Democratic party at the party election in 2016, but lost to Dragan Šutanovac.
-After Šutanovac resigned in 2018, Lutovac was elected President of the Democratic Party on 2 June 2018.
+Lutovac joined the Democratic Party in 1996.
+He chaired the party's committee for national minorities from 1997 to 2003 and its committee for human and minority rights from 2004 to 2008.
+He was a member of the party's Political Council from 1997 to 2008 and again from 2013, becoming its chairman in 2016.
+He ran for party president in 2016, but lost to Dragan Šutanovac.
+After Šutanovac resigned, Lutovac was elected president of the party on 2 June 2018, and was re-elected in 2021.

+In the 2022 parliamentary election, the DS ran as part of the United for the Victory of Serbia coalition, and Lutovac was elected to the National Assembly.
+At the Assembly's constitutive session in August 2022, he was elected one of its vice-presidents.
+He was re-elected in the December 2023 election, 37th on the Serbia Against Violence list.

+Lutovac stood for re-election as party president at the DS assembly on 14 December 2024, but was eliminated in the first round with 83 votes.
+Srđan Milivojević went on to win the second round against Miodrag Gavrilović.